Bike Industry's Oversupply Crisis: How a Profit-First Model Can Be the Solution

 The era of Bike 4.0 should pursue a supply that matches demand, not blind expansion.
 "Breaking our addiction to oversupply requires a completely different business model, especially for the industry’s largest and most established players," Vosper argues.

-"What companies need to be looking at now is their bottom lines, at improving the profitability of the limited product they can actually sell, and at improving profits for the entire distribution channel, not at the failed goals of perpetual growth and increased market share relative to their competitors."
+"What companies need to be looking at now is their bottom lines... at improving profits for the entire distribution channel, not at the failed goals of perpetual growth and increased market share."

-This means brands must "only procure and ship what they actually need," reducing overproduction.
-In turn, dealers can leverage reduced inventory by "allocating some of that saved retail space to higher-margin categories, such as used bikes or expanded service offerings," or even closing unprofitable stores to cut costs.
+This approach means brands must "only procure and ship what they actually need."
+In turn, dealers can leverage reduced inventory by "allocating some of that saved retail space to higher-margin categories, such as used bikes or expanded service offerings."

 Challenges on the Road to Recovery